kamranahmedse/developer-roadmap/content/roadmaps/107-android/landscape.md

 Below is the broken down version of the roadmap with links and resources to learn more about each of the items listed in the complete roadmap above.

 ## Pick a Language
-For the languages, you can develop android apps either by using Kotlin or Java.
+For the languages, you can develop Android apps either by using Kotlin or Java.

 [![](/roadmaps/android/pick-language.svg)](/roadmaps/android/pick-language.svg)

-Although, you can use both [Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)) and [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) to develop native android apps, [Google announced in 2019](https://android-developers.googleblog.com/2019/05/google-io-2019-empowering-developers-to-build-experiences-on-Android-Play.html) to make Kotlin the preferred way of developing android applications.
-If you were to start learning android development today, Kotlin should be your language of choice.
+Although, you can use both [Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)) and [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) to develop native Android apps, [Google announced in 2019](https://android-developers.googleblog.com/2019/05/google-io-2019-empowering-developers-to-build-experiences-on-Android-Play.html) to make Kotlin the preferred way of developing Android applications.
+If you were to start learning Android development today, Kotlin should be your language of choice.

 ## The Fundamentals
-Install the [Android Studio](https://developer.android.com/studio) and learn the basics of Kotlin to get started.
+Install [Android Studio](https://developer.android.com/studio) and learn the basics of Kotlin to get started.

 [![](/roadmaps/android/the-fundamentals.png)](/roadmaps/android/the-fundamentals.png)